 Regular attendance and consistent work habits are the key to your success.
-Extra help is available at noon hour and it is your responsibility to ask.
+Extra help is available during lunch/PULSE/after school and it is your responsibility to ask.
 IF you do your homework, review your work, study for quizzes/exams, you should be successful in Physics 30!
 Your success depends on YOU!!!
 Have a great semester and have fun!©

-Please keep track of your marks as they will be posted weekly online.
-PowerSchool is used as a tool for teachers to communicate with students and parents about such things as attendance, marks, discipline, schedules, assignments, events, and graduation requirements.
+Please keep track of your marks as they will be posted weekly online.(2) PowerSchool is used as a tool for teachers to communicate with students and parents about such things as attendance, marks, discipline, schedules, assignments, events, and graduation requirements.